-The latest version of Mac OS X, Mountain Lion, comes with Python 2.7 out of the box.
+The latest version of Mac OS X, Mavericks, comes with Python 2.7 out of the box.

 You do not need to install or configure anything else to use Python.
 Having said that, I would strongly recommend that you install the tools and libraries described in the next section before you start building Python applications for real-world use.
 In particular, you should always install Distribute, as it makes it much easier for you to use other third-party Python libraries.

 Let’s install a real version of Python.

 Before installing Python, you’ll need to install GCC.
 GCC can be obtained by downloading XCode, the smaller Command Line Tools (must have an Apple account) or the even smaller OSX-GCC-Installer package.

 If you already have XCode installed, do not install OSX-GCC-Installer.
 In combination, the software can cause issues that are difficult to diagnose.

 While OS X comes with a large number of UNIX utilities, those familiar with Linux systems will notice one key component missing: a decent package manager.
 Homebrew fills this void.

 The script will explain what changes it will make and prompt you before the installation begins.
 Once you’ve installed Homebrew, insert the Homebrew directory at the top of your PATH environment variable.
 You can do this by adding the following line at the bottom of your ~/.bashrc file